appsmithorg/appsmith-docs/website/docs/reference/widgets/tabs.md

 <dd>

-Allows you can set a default tab for the widget by specifying its name.
-The selected tab is displayed automatically when the widget is loaded.
+Allows you to specify a default tab by its name, which is automatically displayed when the widget loads.
 Make sure the Tab name is exactly as specified.

 </dd>